Natural News

-Natural News (formerly NewsTarget, which is now a separate sister site) is a far-right, anti-vaccination conspiracy theory and fake news website known for promoting alternative medicine, pseudoscience, disinformation, and far-right extremism.
+Natural News (formerly NewsTarget, which is now a separate sister site) is a far-right website that promotes anti-vaccination content, conspiracy theories, fake news, and pseudoscience.
 The website began publishing articles in 2008 and is based in the United States.
+As of 2014, Natural News had approximately 7 million unique visitors per month.

 The site's founder, Michael Allen "Mike" Adams, gained attention after posting a blog entry implying a call for violence against proponents of GMO foods, and then allegedly creating another website with a list of names of alleged supporters.
-He has been accused of using "pseudoscience to sell his lies".
+He has been widely criticized and accused of using "pseudoscience to sell his lies".
 Adams has described vaccines as "medical child abuse".